CRehfuss/CortanaIntelligenceSuiteWorkshopManual/01_Exercise_1_-_Building_a_Machine_Learning_Model.md

 ## Get out of Jail Free

-If, for whatever reason, you cannot complete this lab whether due to time contraints or if you are not able to troubleshoot an issue, we have created a "get out of jail free" exercise.
+clIf, for whatever reason, you cannot complete this lab whether due to time contraints or if you are not able to troubleshoot an issue, we have created a "get out of jail free" exercise.
 If you wish to use this exercise at any time, please proceed to [Appendix A](09_Appendix_A_-_Alternative_to_Azure_ML_Exercise.md).
 After completing Appendix A, you can continue to [Exercise 2](02_Exercise_2_-_Setup_Azure_Data_Factory.md).

 ## Task 1: Connect to the Lab VM